-New Year's Day
+New Year's Day Independence Day

-Labor Day

-Martin Luther King Day Columbus Day
+Martin Luther King Day Labor Day

-Presidents' Day Veterans' Day
+Presidents' Day Columbus Day

-Patriots' Day Thanksgiving Day
+Patriots' Day Veterans' Day

-Memorial Day Christmas Day
+Memorial Day Thanksgiving Day

-Independence Day
+Juneteenth Christmas Day

-7.2 Regular full-time employees will be excused from working on the holidays without loss of pay.

-- 7.3 Qualified part-time employees will be excused from working on holidays which fall on or are observed on days they are regularly scheduled to work without loss of pay.
-If a qualified part-time employee is not scheduled to work on a holiday, he or she will be excused from work without loss of pay on an alternate day to be designated, with the approval of the department manager. - 7.4 Temporary employees and part-time employees who do not have an established work schedule, or whose regular schedule does not include the day on which a holiday falls or is observed, will not be eligible for holiday pay. - 7.5 Non-exempt employees who are required to work on a holiday will be compensated for the hours worked at a rate of pay equal to one and one-half times their regular hourly rate, in addition to their regular pay for the day.
+- 7.2 Regular full-time employees will be excused from working on the holidays without loss of pay. - 7.3 Qualified part-time employees will be excused from working on holidays which fall on or are observed on days they are regularly scheduled to work without loss of pay. - 7.4 Temporary employees and part-time employees who do not have an established work schedule, or whose regular schedule does not include the day on which a holiday falls or is observed, will not be eligible for holiday pay. - 7.5 Non-exempt employees who are required to work on a holiday will be compensated for the hours worked at a rate of pay equal to one and one-half times their regular hourly rate, in addition to their regular pay for the day.